muugumuugu/coUrses/BSC+programming-and-data-science/math-1/math-1.md

 >> *Independent of Set Theory Axioms*, the existence of such a set cannot be proved or disproved.

-## Lecture 12 - Rectangular Co-Ordinate System
+## Lec 12 - Rectangular Co-Ordinate System

 > Based on assosciating **ℝ** with a **2d grid of perpendicular lines** (axes)